balena-io-modules/balena-config-json/README.md

 Support
 -------

-If you're having any problem, please [raise an issue](https://github.com/resin-io/resin-config-json/issues/new) on GitHub and the Resin.io team will be happy to help.
+If you're having any problem, please [raise an issue](https://github.com/balena-io/balena-config-json/issues/new) on GitHub and the balena team will be happy to help.

 Tests
 -----